 Reading fiction can be wonderful therapy.
 It allows you to read about a character’s experience and maybe apply it to your own.
 Or it can let you escape the real world and delve into a fantasy for awhile.

 We decided to find 10 books of fiction that center on a character living with a disease or disability.
 Perhaps you’re looking for a character to relate to.
 Perhaps you want to learn how someone going through a health challenge may feel.
 Either way, these books deserve a spot on your reading list:

 Her mother is pushing her to become a model, but 13-year-old Deenie just wants to worry about everyday teenage affairs: school, friends and whether or not the cute boy she has a crush on likes her back.
 But when Deenie is diagnosed with scoliosis, both her and her mother’s concerns are turned upside down.
 Deenie must add wearing a body brace for the next four years to the already difficult terrain of young adulthood, and her mother must reevaluate her priorities.

 2. Lottery by Patricia Wood

-Perry Crandall has an intellectual disability, and is constantly having to tell people he’s not retarded.
+Perry Crandall has an intellectual disability.
 The 32-year-old lives with his grandmother, who teaches him important life lessons, such as how to study the dictionary to learn new words, how know who’s trying to take advantage of you and how to play the lottery.
 After his grandmother passes away, one of Perry’s lottery tickets ends up winning him the $12 million-dollar jackpot.
 Suddenly, everyone in town wants to be his best friend, and Perry will have to heed his grandmother’s advice more than ever.

 3. Blind by Rachel DeWoskin